Child & Adolescent Clinical Specialist Jeremy Pieper blogs about the hit show "13 Reasons Why."

-Netflix’s new series, 13 Reasons Why, has stirred up significant attention, as people debate its message on suicide.
-In the series, 17-year-old Hannah Baker commits suicide and leaves behind 13 audio tapes.
-Each tape is targeted toward a specific person and describes how the person led to her decision to commit suicide.
-The viewer follows Clay Jensen, a boy in love with Hannah, as he listens to the tapes and tries to make sense of why Hannah killed herself.
+Netflix’s first season of the series, "13 Reasons Why," stirred up a significant amount of attention as people debated its message on suicide.
+In the series, 17-year-old Hannah Baker completes suicide and leaves behind 13 tapes.
+Each tape is targeted towards a specific person and describes how the person led her to completing suicide.
+The viewer follows Clay Jensen, a boy that was in love with Hannah, as he listens to the tapes and tries to make sense of why Hannah killed herself.
 Clay is tormented as he learns about Hannah’s sense of isolation, social slights, being bullied, witnessing violence and sexual assault.
-There are people who believe 13 Reasons Why addresses important issues and other people who believe it mishandles the topics.
-Child & Adolescent Clinical Specialist Jeremy Pieper gives his thoughts and provides some expert advice for parents.
+There is a split among those who believe "13 Reasons Why" exposed important, hard-to-discuss topics and those who believe the show mishandled those topics — such that watching can be harmful to certain viewers.

 A Word of Caution

-As with anything that brings adversity, there is opportunity to be found in 13 Reasons Why.
-The series is one of the most popular series Netflix has ever produced, particularly among teenagers.
-Suicide, bullying, sexual assault, drunk driving and many other issues are difficult subject for parents to discuss with their kids.
-This series provides a vehicle for connection and a logical opportunity to discuss these subjects.
+As with anything that brings adversity, there is opportunity to be found in the show.
+The series is one of the most popular Netflix has ever produced, particularly among teenagers.
+Suicide, bullying, sexual assault, drunk driving and many other issues are difficult subjects for parents to discuss with their kids.
+This show provides a vehicle for connection and a logical opportunity to discuss these subjects.

-For viewers who are healthier, they will not identify with Hannah.
-Healthy viewers will identify with the pain felt by the other characters as they learn how their actions affected Hannah.
-The intended message of the show was to be kind to others because it is unknown how your actions will affect them.
-Many of the interactions that happen in 13 Reasons Why are typical high school interactions, and the series shows how damaging they can be to others.
-Many teens are commenting on how the series has influenced them to be more thoughtful in their interactions with others.
+Viewers who are mentally healthy, won’t likely identify with Hannah.
+They will identify with the pain felt by the other characters as they learn how their actions affected Hannah.
+The intended message of the show is to be kind to others, because it is unknown how your actions will affect them.
+Many of the interactions in "13 Reasons Why" are typical high school interactions and the series shows how damaging they can be.
+I’ve heard teens commenting on how the series influenced them to be more thoughtful in their interactions.

 1. Vulnerable viewers, particularly vulnerable children and teens, should be discouraged from watching the series.

-- Ask open-ended questions about the contents and listen non-judgmentally.
+• Ask open-ended questions and listen non-judgmentally.
 How do you feel watching this?
 What are your friends saying about the show?
 What could have Hannah done differently to prevent her suicide?
 What could others have done differently?

 3. Seek professional help, when needed.
 There are supports available.